Fewshot learning on global multimodal embeddings for earth observation tasks: Introduction

 \section{Introduction}

-Earth Observation (EO) has had remarkable progress with the rise of deep learning (DL) methods in the last years and this potential is fueled by the ever increasing availability of satellite imagery \cite{zhu2017deep}.
-According to the UCS Satellite Database\footnote{https://www.ucsusa.org/resources/satellite-database}, as of May 2022 there were 470 optical satellites in orbit, 102 radar satellites and 62 tagged as producing some sort of imaging (hyperspectral, multispectral), among others.
-Only in ESA's Sentinel missions, 80 PB of user-level data were downloaded during 2021 \cite{copernicus2021}.
+Earth Observation (EO) has made remarkable progress with the rise of deep learning (DL) methods in recent years, and this potential is fueled by the ever increasing availability of satellite imagery \cite{zhu2017deep}.
+According to the UCS Satellite Database\footnote{https://www.ucsusa.org/resources/satellite-database}, as of May 2022 there were 470 optical satellites in orbit, 102 radar satellites and 62 tagged as producing some form of imaging (hyperspectral, multispectral), among others.
+Within ESA's Sentinel missions alone, 80 PB of user-level data were downloaded during 2021 \cite{copernicus2021}.

 However, it is well known that DL methods are overwhelmingly hungry for labeled data, and one of the main hurdles to effectively exploit DL methods in EO is its endemic scarcity \cite{wang2022self}.
 Even if new EO annotated datasets are published regularly, the time and effort involved cannot keep up with the amount of new data produced by present and future orbiting missions.
-A number of approaches have been developed to address the labeled data scarcity challenge, including a variety of methods under self supervised learning (SSL) \cite{wang2022self}, weakly supervised methods \cite{fasana2022weakly}, among others, more often that not blended into foundation models \cite{lacoste2021toward}.
+It is in this context that methods that can significantly reduce the need for labeled data become valuable.
+See Section \ref{sec:prevworks}.

-CLIP \cite{radford2021learning} is an SSL method that constrastively learnt how to align the representations of image/text pairs collected from the Internet, allowing to deal with different modalities of the same reality within the same embedding space for a variety multi-modal applications including detection, captioning, VQA and conditional image generation among others.
-CLIP's architecture, heavily based on Vision Transformers (ViT) \cite{dosovitskiy2021image}, has been applied to marge multimodal representations beyond text and in different domains \cite{xue2022clip}, \cite{wang2022medclip}, \cite{li2021align}.
+CLIP \cite{radford2021learning} is an SSL method that constrastively learns how to align the representations of image/text pairs collected from the Internet, allowing it to deal with different modalities of the same reality within the same embedding space for a variety multi-modal applications including detection, captioning, VQA and conditional image generation among others.
+CLIP's architecture, heavily based on Vision Transformers (ViT) \cite{dosovitskiy2021image}, has been applied to merge multimodal representations beyond text and in different domains \cite{xue2022clip}, \cite{wang2022medclip}, \cite{li2021align}.
 CLIP like models are also starting to appear in satellite imagery under different scenarios for temporal and multi-spectral imagery \cite{cong2022satmae}, temporal multimodal pixel wise \cite{tseng2023lightweight} or a multispectral contrastive model for Landsat imagery \cite{stewart2023ssl4eo}.